 Honorable mentions for annual fees: We'll also tip our hat to the following top-rated cards that offer an introductory annual fee of $0 for the first year, then the annual fee starts after the first year:

-- American Express Premier Rewards Gold Card -- $0 introductory annual fee for the first year then $175.
+- Premier Rewards Gold Card from American Express®-- $0 Intro Annual Fee for the 1st year, then $195

-- Chase Sapphire Preferred -- $0 introductory annual fee for the first year, then $95
+- Chase Sapphire Preferred® Card -- $0 intro for the first year, then $95.

 So those are the main features to look for when you're looking for the right airline credit card to be your travel companion.
 Just be sure to look at the fine print before you apply.
 No airline credit card is in the business of making their customers mad, but there's always something in the fine print--like needing to use the card at least once within 18 months--that you as a consumer should be aware of.
 The airline credit card skies may be friendlier than ever, but they can still be difficult to navigate.